apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/configuration/configuration.md

 From the meta information, you can find the configuration files of this PostgreSQL cluster.

 You can also view the details of this configuration file and parameters.
-Some databse engine my have multiple

 * View the details of the current configuration file.